mattwagl/fundbuero/README.md

 * [libreact](https://github.com/streamich/libreact) is a collection of useful React components.
 * [the-platform](https://github.com/palmerhq/the-platform) is Web API's turned into React Hooks and Suspense-friendly React components.

+### React.Stores-And-State-Container

+* [mobx](https://github.com/mobxjs/mobx) provides simple, scalable state management. .
+* [Redux](https://github.com/reactjs/redux) provides predictable state management for JavaScript apps.
+* [immer](https://github.com/mweststrate/immer) creates the next immutable state by mutating the current one.
+* [unistore](https://github.com/developit/unistore) is 350b / 650b state container with component actions for Preact & React.
+* [xstate](https://github.com/davidkpiano/xstate) provides state machines and statecharts for the modern web.

+* [PureState](https://github.com/MaiaVictor/PureState) is the stupidest state management library that works.
+* [freezer](https://github.com/arqex/freezer) an immutable tree data structure that is always updated from the root, making easier to think in a reactive way.
+* [scour](https://github.com/rstacruz/scour) is a general-purpose library for dealing with JSON trees.
+* [baobab](https://github.com/Yomguithereal/baobab) is a JavaScript persistent and optionally immutable data tree with cursors.

 #### React.CSS-in-JS

 * [emotion](https://github.com/emotion-js/emotion) is a CSS-in-JS library designed for high performance style composition.